Unknown-1209/DSA-For-Begginers/Introduction to DSA/README.md

 ### 2. Practice, Practice, Practice:
    - The key to mastering DSA is consistent practice.
 Solve problems regularly on online platforms to reinforce your learning.

-### 3. Connect with the Community:
-   - Join forums and communities such as Reddit (r/learnprogramming) and Stack Overflow to seek help and share your knowledge.

-## Challenge:
-Write a pseudo-code for a function that checks if a given array is sorted in non-decreasing order.

 ## Remember:
 Learning DSA is a gradual process, and consistency is key.
 Start with the basics, practice regularly, and gradually tackle more complex problems.
 This chapter sets the stage for a rewarding journey into the world of DSA!